Doctor of Philosophy

 PI3K-mediated Rac1 activation is required for induction of TNF-alpha mRNA and protein expression in cardiomyocytes and cardiac dysfunction during endotoxemia.
 Rac1 promotes TNF-alpha mRNA expression via NADPH oxidase/ERK1/2 and PAK1/p38 pathways.
 Rac1-mediated NADPH oxidase activation enhances TNF-alpha protein production via Na/K-ATPase inhibition and Ca2+/CaMK-dependent mTOR activation.
 On the other hand, Rac1/PAK1 pathway induces myocardial MKP-1 expression via JNK1.
 MKP-1 attenuates ERK1/2 and p38 activation, thus limiting myocardial TNF-alpha expression and improving cardiac function in endotoxemia.
 These findings provide novel insight into the signal transduction mechanisms that regulate myocardial TNF-alpha expression, and may have therapeutic implications in the treatment of sepsis.

 Zhang, Ting, "Role of Rac1 in myocardial TNF-alpha expression in sepsis" (2011).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 213.